krissen/output-panel.nvim/README.md

 - Bump `scrolloff_margin` if the mini panel covers your cursor.
 - Set `auto_open.enabled = true` to auto-pop the panel whenever VimTeX begins compiling.
+- Disable `auto_open` inside specific profiles to keep background commands from popping the overlay.
 - Disable `auto_hide` globally or per profile if you want successful runs to stay visible.
 - Toggle follow mode with `:OutputPanelToggleFollow` (alias: